INFPs are a personality type with high ideals and a pure heart.

 INFP, interpreted according to Jungian theory, probably refers to the following psychological types.

 The auxiliary functions are feeling and thinking,

-Below is a diagram that illustrates the above.
+Below is a figure that illustrates the above.

-In this type, sensation is the inferior function.
+In this type, the sensation is the inferior function.

-Incidentally, Jungian theory explains that when the superior function is extroverted, the other three functions are introverted.
+Incidentally, Jungian theory explains that the other three functions are introverted when the superior function is extroverted.

 And conversely, when the superior function is introverted, the other three are extroverted.

 (In the MBTI, only the interpretation of introversion follows this rule.)

 However, the MBTI interprets it differently from the above Jungian theory, shown in the table below.

 |INFP in MBTI|